 The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child or create undue delay.
-Advice and guidance may be sought from the relevant Senior Manager - Safeguarding.
+Advice and guidance may be sought from the Central Safeguarding Team.

-The DSL will make a referral to the relevant agencies, and the police, if it is believed that a child is suffering or is at risk of suffering harm
+The DSL will make a referral to the relevant agencies, and the police, if it is believed that a child is suffering or is at risk of suffering harm.